mohammedasker/100-days-of-code/log.md

 ### Day 49: July 29, 2019

-**Today's Progress**: Finished building the fifth project of FFC and earned FFC Responsive Web Design.
+**Today's Progress**: Finished building the fifth project of FFC and earned FFC Responsive Web Design certificate.

 **Thoughts** I earned my first certificate of Free Code Camp!
 Yay!!
 The viewport thing was not clear at all until I stumbled at the forum in FCC.
 I just had to use vh when setting the height of the welcome section equal to that of viewport.
 Lesson learned

 **Link(s) to work**

 [Portfolio](https://mohammedasker.github.io/Portfolio/)

+### Day 50: Aug 2, 2019

+**Today's Progress**: Refactored JS Code codes and solved FreeCodeCamp JavaScript challenges.

+**Thoughts** I've got an internship (unrelated to coding) which completely messed up my scheduling and at one point was too tired to touch my smartphone, let alone tweeting my progress.
+Until I fully get my time back into control, I'll limit myself to code at least 1 hour per day.